microsoft/ignite-learning-paths-training-mod/mod10/deployment.md

 ## Update and execute the Deployment script

-The next step is to bring a copy of the deployment script, update it, and finally execute it as super user.
+The next step is to download the deployment script to the VM, update it, and finally execute it as super user.
+This script will clone the web application content from GitHub and install NGINX as the web server.

-To elevate the current user as seper and get the script `deploy.sh` execute the following commands.
+To elevate the current user as super and get the script `deploy.sh` execute the following commands.

 ```bash
 sudo su